danidiaz/moo-nad/README.md

 This is an alternative to the usual way of abtracting the monad using [mtl](http://hackage.haskell.org/package/mtl).

 Put program logic into indefinite libraries which depend on the `Moo` module signature.
-Import 'Moo.Prelude' for the call helpers.
+Import `Moo.Prelude` for the call helpers.

-You'll likely need to expand the base 'Moo` signature through [signature merging](https://github.com/danidiaz/really-small-backpack-example/tree/master/lesson3-signature-merging) to require extra capabilities from the monad and/or the environment.
+You'll likely need to expand the base `Moo` signature through [signature merging](https://github.com/danidiaz/really-small-backpack-example/tree/master/lesson3-signature-merging) to require extra capabilities from the monad and/or the environment.

 (Notice that this approach is less fine-grained with constraints than the MTL one.
-When using MTL each function can have different constraints, while in this approach constraints are declared through signature merging: modules that import the same version of `Moo` share the same constraints.
+When using MTL each function can have different constraints, while in this approach constraints are declared through signature merging, and modules that import the same version of `Moo` will share the same constraints.
 If you want constraint differentiation, you'll need to create more compilation units with different "enriched" versions of `Moo`.)